u3amar/mapbox-android-sdk/README.md

 ```

 **Don't forget to then also include the dependencies from `MapboxAndroidSDK / build.gradle` in your classpath!**

-## Mapbox GL Coming Soon

-Please note that we'll be releasing Mapbox GL for Android in the coming months.
-It's the vector-based future of our rendering technology and will replace the Mapbox Android SDK.
-We are working to provide a clear upgrade path between existing toolsets and GL as it matures.
-For more information please see the [Mapbox Mobile](https://www.mapbox.com/mobile/) Web page as well as [Mapbox GL project repository](https://github.com/mapbox/mapbox-gl-native/).

 ## Changes from OSMDroid